 - Companies that develop project management practices save 28 times more money than those that do not

-- 47% of companies using project management software say it’s had a positive impact on the accuracy of project cost estimates
+- 47% of companies using free project management software say it’s had a positive impact on the accuracy of project cost estimates

 Project Management Statistics on Project Timelines